 Sales: Content for the Online Course

-Organizational information for face-to-face training
+Organizational information for in-person training

 Theoretical foundations such as sales concepts, company-specific processes, and guidelines

-Introduction to the use of specialized software
+Introduction to using specific software

-Sales: Content for Face-to-Face Sessions
+Sales: Content for In-Person Sessions

 Exercises with a coach directly on the sales floor (especially in retail)